Convergence (comics): Convergence: Speed Force

 Suddenly, a voice from beyond the dome rings out over the city, warning that the dome would soon be removed and champions from this and other cities would be forced to fight for the right to exist.
 As the dome recedes, Wally and his children are immediately re-empowered.
-Hopefully, the children wonder if this means that they will be able to go home.
-Wally doesn't know and is more concerned that he will be forced into battle against champions from other worlds.
+The children wonder if this means that they will be able to go home, but Wally does not know and is more concerned that he will be forced into battle against champions from other worlds.
 He determines first to go and provide aid to the people dressed like Old West heroes who are being ambushed by a Hawkman and Hawkwoman.
 In the meantime, he orders Jai and Iris to stay inside and remain there until he comes back.
 They make him promise to come back.

 By the time he arrives in El Inferno, Wally is too late.
 The voice of the planet Telos warns that the Justice Riders have fallen to the Hawkmen, and the Justice Riders' city no longer has a place on Telos' surface.
 The voice warns that this should be a lesson to him.
 If he refuses to fight, he and Gotham will face the same fate as El Inferno.
 Before Wally's eyes, the city and its citizens begin to crumble to dust.
 Horrified, he wonders if this is the fate that awaits his children.

 Having lost track of where their Gotham is, Wally asks them to keep an eye out as they run from city to city looking for home.
 Every city they pass through appears to be at war with another city.
-It makes him worry that they won't be the ones to survive even if they fight for it.
+It makes him worry that they will not be the ones to survive even if they fight for it.
 As they speed along, they begin to sense an unfamiliar energy signature in the Speed Force, and its owner appears to be gaining on them.
 Hurriedly, Wally gets them to their Gotham but stops once within city limits, assuring the children that they will stand and fight whoever has been chasing them.
-When he turns around, he doesn't see anyone he might have expected.
+When he turns around, he does not see anyone he might have expected.

 Fastback, a speedster turtle from Follywood, Califurnia, catches up with them.
-He explains that he isn't looking for a fight; he's looking for help.
+He explains that he is not looking for a fight; he's looking for help.
 When he saw Wally speed through his city, he realized that there might be other speedsters out there and hoped that they could all team up to fight whoever forced them into this situation.
 Wally is interested, but they are prevented from talking further by the arrival of another time's Wonder Woman who has brought an army of Amazons to fight for her city's survival.